WRITE A REVIEW

 Mine is soft, dense and even, making it very suitable for distributing and buffing in liquid or cream foundation.
 I don't mind the relatively small size, it's more versatile and the application doesn't take me long anyway.
 I plan on getting at least one more, possibly for cream blush.
 Unfortunately I don't know how it performs with mineral foundation, but it applies both loose and pressed powder very well.
+Recommended!

 this is one of my favorite brushes for applying liquid foundation. i've actually never used it with powder but would imagine it provides more coverage than applying with a large fluffy brush. its a great quality brush and never sheds. would definitely recommend.